Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

         }
     }
     ```
-2. Add above handler to window's the `TouchEvent` property:
+2. Add the `TouchEvent` handler to the window's `TouchEvent` property:

     ```csharp
     window.TouchEvent += OnWindowTouched;